holotape/IAmBusy/README.md

-# calendardisplay
+# I Am Busy!!!
-Displays your next meeting from an ICS file on a Waveshare epd2in13_V3 e-Ink display connected to a Raspberry Pi.
+Displays your Outlook status on a Waveshare display connected to a Raspberry Pi.

-With minor modifications it could run on any waveshare e-Paper screen.
-Fork it!
-Fix it!
+# Everything below this line has not yet been updated from the original project which I am using as a basis for this: https://github.com/holotape/calendardisplay

 Follow these instructions to get your RPi configured first: https://www.waveshare.com/wiki/2.13inch_e-Paper_HAT_Manual